stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * _count_ is the number of pointers: either none, one (for a pointer), or two (pointer-to-pointer).
 * and _array_ is the length for array types (or zero).

-Structures are parsed in the node visitor as follows:
+Structures are parsed by from the AST as follows:

 ```java
 private void parse(IASTCompositeTypeSpecifier structure) {